Matthew Cobb

-Matthew Cobb (born 4 February 1957) is a British zoologist and professor of zoology at the University of Manchester.
+Matthew John Cobb (born 4 February 1957) is a British zoologist and Emeritus professor of zoology at the University of Manchester.
 He is known for his popular science books The Egg & Sperm Race: The Seventeenth-Century Scientists Who Unravelled the Secrets of Sex, Life and Growth; Life's Greatest Secret: The Race to Crack the Genetic Code; and The Idea of the Brain: A History.
-Cobb has appeared on BBC Radio 4's The Infinite Monkey Cage, The Life Scientific, and The Curious Cases of Rutherford & Fry, as well as on BBC Radio 3 and the BBC World Service.
+Cobb has appeared on BBC Radio 4's The Infinite Monkey Cage, The Life Scientific, Start the Week and The Curious Cases of Rutherford & Fry, as well as on BBC Radio 3 and the BBC World Service.

 Education

-Cobb earned his BA in Psychology at the University of Sheffield.
-During the second year of his undergraduate studies he read an article about the recent discovery of the Drosophila melanogaster dunce mutant in New Scientist and decided to focus on behaviour genetics in fruit flies, later saying he, "went on to do my PhD there, in Psychology and Genetics, looking at the mating behaviour of seven species of fruitfly.
+Cobb earned his Bachelor of Arts degree in Psychology at the University of Sheffield.
+During the second year of his undergraduate studies he read an article about the recent discovery of the Drosophila melanogaster dunce mutant in New Scientist and decided to focus on behavioural genetics in fruit flies, later saying he, "went on to do my PhD there, in Psychology and Genetics, looking at the mating behaviour of seven species of fruitfly.
 Psychology in those days was as much about animal behaviour as it was about human psychology, and I was lucky enough to be in one of the few places in the UK that studied [it]".
+He completed his PhD in 1983.

-Career
+Career and research

-From 1981 to 1984, Cobb conducted twin studies at London's Institute of Psychiatry (now the Institute of Psychiatry, Psychology and Neuroscience), research he later described as trying "to get human twins drunk".
+From 1981 to 1984, Cobb conducted twin studies at the Institute of Psychiatry in London, research he later described as trying "to get human twins drunk".
 He has said, "This was interesting, but convinced me that I did not want to do research on human beings".
 In 1984, he obtained funding through the Royal Society's Science Exchange Programme to work with Jean-Marc Jallon in Gif-sur-Yvette, France, where he was introduced to the use of pheromones and smell by animals as a means of communication.
 Once his Royal Society grant finished, Cobb spent a year and a half working at the Université Sorbonne Paris Nord in Villetaneuse, where he lectured in psychophysiology.
 In 1998, Cobb joined the French National Centre for Scientific Research (CNRS), working first at its Orsay facility, utilising Drosophila maggots to study the sense of smell, and from 1995 at its Laboratoire d'Ecologie in Paris where he investigated olfactory communication in ants.

 Since 2002, Cobb has worked at the University of Manchester, initially as a lecturer in animal behaviour and later as professor of zoology.